-If you’re like me, you need a strong cappuccino, sometimes two, to wake up.
+I’ve loved researching this blog post on Birmingham’s most bohemian coffee shops!
+You see, I usually need a strong cappuccino, sometimes two, to wake up.
 When I get writer’s block, I also find that my flat is the worst place for inspiration.
 Instead, I prefer to sit in a café, letting caffeine fuel my thoughts, or at least my heart rate, whilst I watch the world go by.
 As another day dawns and another Costa opens, I feel fortunate to live in Birmingham where there’s a great selection of independent coffee shops.
 From intimate cafés serving up speciality teas to shops decorated with local art, step away from Starbucks and into one of the best Birmingham coffee houses.
-Here are my top picks…

 Ort Café at Ort Gallery